Reviews You Can Rely On

 Comfort & Fit

-Features that influence comfort include the ear tip material, shape, and size, as well as the ability to customize, and the overall weight and size.
-Designs that help achieve a secure fit also impact comfort and can either enhance or hinder the experience, especially if you plan to use them while being active.
-Finding the most comfortable and secure pair for you is essential, and we recommend that you immediately assess any new buds for comfort and fit when you still have time to return them.
+Features that influence comfort include the ear tip material, shape, and size, the ability to customize, and the overall weight and size.
+Designs that help achieve a secure fit also impact comfort and can enhance or hinder the experience, especially when used while being active.
+Finding the most comfortable and secure pair is essential, and we recommend that you immediately assess any new buds for comfort and fit when you still have time to return them.

 wireless earbuds - the bose ultra open are hands down the most comfortable in the group...